 This had a really bearing on Sandwich as the Port was top secret for most of the war and as we have found there are very few images of Sandwich during this period due to the Secrets Act, this we found interesting.
 We also know that even the population living in Sandwich were not completely aware of what was happening along the River Stour in close proximity even though the port was huge.

-We are generating an illustrated book highlighting the destruction and futility of the Western front against the story of the quiet town of Sandwich.
-A layered account of the different events and stories that occurred.
-The book will be created through archived photos from the museums collection as well as our paintings and drawings depicting the horrors in France and Belgium to the contrast to Idyllic Sandwich this will be created through printmaking process overlaying the contrasting images.
+The book was created through archived photos from the museums collection as well as our paintings and drawings depicting the horrors in France and Belgium to the contrast of Idyllic Sandwich created through a printmaking process overlaying the contrasting images.
 We perceive the book to be an insight to the lives, stories and pain of the war to a new audience.